Level 4, 18 North Tce, Adelaide SA

 A plastic tube may be inserted into each breast to drain off any excess fluid.
 These will remain in place until the drainage is minimal, and are removed by a nurse usually a day or two after your surgery.
 Your sutures will be removed on day 10–14, unless your surgeon has used dissolvable sutures.
 Occasionally half your sutures are removed at this visit, and the other half are removed the following week.

-Our team is here to support you to make a swift, uncomplicated recovery.
-We offer a 24/7 on-call medical assistance service for all our post-operative patients.
+We are dedicated to supporting you to make a swift, uncomplicated recovery.
+A 24/7 on-call medical assistance service is available for all post-operative patients.

 View our post-operation information here